Nonye2K3/chia/FAQ.md

 ## Do my plots "wear out" or "go bad"/"go stale" over time?
 Will I have to regularly re-plot?

 No, your plots are virtually unaffected by the passage of time, aside from hardware errors.
 Even in the presence of bit flips due to aging hardware, plots remain mostly effective.
 The only cases where you would need to re-plot are: 1. if you are joining/leaving a pool or are switching pools (the pool public key is hard-coded into the plot) or 2. if hardware speeds advance to the point of a certain k value becoming obsolete (e.g., `k=32` becomes too fast to plot and we ban them, forcing you to replace them with `k≧33` plots).
 For case 1., you are free to have any mix of solo plots and pool plots if you do not want to re-plot.
 For case 2., `k=32` is not expected to become outdated until sometime between 2026-2031.

+## Is it possible to have a proof but not get a reward?

+It is unlikely, but it is possible.
+There are multiple reasons why this might be the case.
+The most common is that due to network delay, or drive speed delay (for example using a slow NAS), you missed the time for inclusion into the blockchain, which is 28 seconds.
+This time is from when the timelords create the signage points, to when the timelords infuse your block.
+Check to make sure that you are connected and synced to multiple peers, and that your quality lookup are fast (<2 seconds, definitely less than 5).
+Another reason might be that the signage point where you won did not get included into the blockchain.
+This can sometimes happen, since timelords may publish signage points that don't end up on chain.

 # Wallet